 request proof through acceptable documentation of the correct data elements; and

-enter the new data elements upon receipt of the documentation
+enter the new data elements upon receipt of the documentation.

-Boards must ensure that appropriate staff accept any of the following documentation for verifying identity:
+Boards must ensure that appropriate staff accept any of the documentation listed in the Eligibility Determination Log for verifying identity of the customer:

-U.S. passport*

-State driver’s license*

-Government-issued identification (ID) card*

-School ID card*

-U.S. military card or draft record

-Birth certificate

-Military dependent’s ID card*

-Native American Tribal document/card (I-872)

-U.S. Coast Guard Merchant Mariner ID card*

-Certificate of Degree of Indian Blood or another U.S. American Indian/Alaskan Native and Tribal document*

-Adoption papers or records

-Employee ID card*

-Signed application for Medicaid—signature of an authorized representative acting on the individual’s behalf is acceptable

-Certificate of U.S. citizenship* (N-561)

-Lawful permanent resident card, also known as a green card* (I-551)

-Employment authorization card (I-766) *

-Certificate of birth, issued by a foreign service post (FS-545)

-TANF, SNAP benefits (food stamps), or other related public assistance records

-Foreign passport*

-Form I-94 Arrival/Departure Record

-Travel document card*

-*Issued with a photograph

-If the customer does not respond to the request for documentation, Boards:

-must ensure that the documentation is requested and submitted by the customer during the 12-month eligibility redetermination process; and

-may initiate fraud fact-finding pursuant to TWC procedures during the 12-month eligibility period or during the 12-month eligibility redetermination period.
+If the customer does not respond to the request for documentation, Boards must ensure that the documentation is requested and submitted by the customer during the 12-month eligibility redetermination process.
+Boards can initiate fraud fact-finding pursuant to TWC procedures during the 12-month eligibility period or during the 12-month eligibility redetermination period.

 D-203.c: Reporting Multiple Uses of an SSN

-If, during the course of an identity data discrepancy review, Boards discover that an SSN is being used by more than one individual or employer, Boards must immediately report this information to TWC’s Office of Investigations and submit an Incident Report (FDCM-32) along with a copy of the individual’s social security card and driver’s license within five business days. ’The FDCM-32 is available on TWC’s intranet.
-(The intranet is not available to the public.)
+If, during the course of an identity data discrepancy review, Boards discover that an SSN is being used by more than one individual or employer, Boards must immediately report this information to TWC’s Office of Investigations and submit an Incident Report (FDCM-32) along with a copy of the individual’s social security card and driver’s license within five business days.
+FDCM forms can be found on the FDCM intranet page (on TWC’s internal SharePoint site).
+The intranet is not available to the public.
+Go to TWC intranet, select FDCM from the Our Agency drop-down menu, then select FDCM Forms.

-D-204: Child Care during Initial Job Search
+D-204: Child Care During Initial Job Search

-Boards must inform staff members that a parent, including a parent in a dual-parent family, is eligible for child care during Initial Job Search if at initial eligibility determination the family does not meet the minimum participation requirements for Low-Income child care as described in .
+Boards must inform staff members that a parent, including a parent in a dual-parent family, is eligible for child care during Initial Job Search if at initial eligibility determination the family does not meet the minimum participation requirements for low-income child care, as described in D-200.

 Boards must allow parents eligible to receive CCS during Initial Job Search to self-attest that:

-the family does not meet the minimum participation requirements for Low-Income child care as described in ; and
+the family does not meet the minimum participation requirements for low-income child care, as described in D-200; and

 the family income does not exceed 85 percent of the SMI.